 Gutter guards are another factor.
 If your gutters are protected by gutter guards, less debris is likely to filter into the gutter troughs.
 On the other hand, if the gutter guards are difficult to remove and replace for gutter cleaning, gutter guards can add to the price.

 The only sure way to know how much cleaning the gutters on you house will cost is to get bids.
 Ideally, get estimates from two or three gutter cleaning services so you can compare.
-Our service partner, Home Advisor, can arrange free bids for you.
-Click this link to check them out:

 If you have the necessary equipment and fortitude, DIY gutter cleaning is a money-saving option.